blueskyletters/blueskyletters.github.io/_drafts/the-unlikely-pilgrimage-of-harold-fry-book-review.md

 _“You got up, and you did something.
 And if trying to find a way when you don't even know you can get there isn't a small miracle; then I don't know what is.”_

-“If we can't accept what we don't know, there really is no hope.”
+_“If we can't accept what we don't know, there really is no hope.”_

-“you could be ordinary and attempt something extraordinary, without being able to explain it in a logical way.”
+_“You could be ordinary and attempt something extraordinary, without being able to explain it in a logical way.”_

-“The least planned part of the journey, however, was the journey itself.”
+_“The least planned part of the journey, however, was the journey itself.”_

-“If I just keep putting one foot in front of the other, it stands to reason that I'm going to get there.”
+_“If I just keep putting one foot in front of the other, it stands to reason that I'm going to get there.”_

+_“The past was the past; there was no escaping your beginnings.”_

+_“The people he met, the places he passed, were all steps in his journey, and he kept a place inside his heart for each of them.”_